henok-6411/reading-notes/class-05-reading.md

  * it holds next and previous which they alow you to forward and backward.

 5. What would you use to implement a Linked List data type? (object, function, class, variable…?)
- * To implement the list of data or object i will you use class.
+ * To implement the list of data or object i will use class.